aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sat Sep  7 05:07:19 2024
+Last update: Sun Sep  8 05:08:54 2024

 ### Let's play! 🎮